trioderegion/dnd5e-helpers/README.md

   - A more detailed discussion of this can be found on our Wiki
 - Added `Token#setCoverValue` which accepts 0-3 (no, half, 3/4, and full cover, respectively).
 Can be used to change a token's provided cover; e.g. when prone or dead.

+#### A Note on Module Interactions

+Helpers provides built-in functionality for managing cover in a simple manner.
+Other modules may interact with Helper's output, or supercede it entirely.
+If this is the case, please consult the other module's instructions or readme and configure the Helpers cover calculator settings appropriately.

 https://user-images.githubusercontent.com/14878515/131264330-7cc644e9-a991-41cb-9f7f-875bebabfed7.mp4

 ### Cover Application